231 Ellsworth

 - Valet parking

 An entrance lounge area shows off a day cellar full of wine and a comfortable cherry wood bar, perfect for after-work or late-night indulgences in the well-chosen wine list or signature cocktails.
 But ending your trip at the bar would be a travesty.
-The well-executed seasonal menu offers creatively conceived dishes à la carte, in a three-course, prix-fixe menu or in five- and seven-course tasting menus with a wine pairing option.
-A Caesar salad knock-off presents crisp baby Romaine leaves cloaked in a creamy Parmesan vinaigrette bright with vivid Meyer lemon flavor, and a wild mushroom tart topped with delicate greens and accompanied by warm roasted apricots is an earthier, but equally delicious, choice.
+The well-executed seasonal menu offers creatively conceived dishes à la carte, in a three-course, prix-fixe menu, or in five- and seven-course tasting menus with wine pairing options.
+A Caesar salad knock-off presents crisp baby Romaine leaves cloaked in a creamy Parmesan vinaigrette made bright thanks to a vivid Meyer lemon flavor.
+Meanwhile, a wild mushroom tart, topped with delicate greens and accompanied by warm roasted apricots, is an earthier, but equally inviting, choice.
 Scallops arrive glistening with pan-seared tops and with spiced potatoes and golden chanterelles in a corn vinaigrette.
 Leave time to peruse the dessert and after-dinner wine list.
-The chocolate fondant cake offers a nice balance with its deep caramel sauce and a sprinkling of fleur de sel.
+The chocolate fondant cake offers nice balance with its deep caramel sauce and a sprinkling of fleur de sel.
 The supper club feel of the handsome dining room, with its midnight-blue, barrel-shaped ceiling and muted earth tones, is complete when the occasional jazz band injects an urban soundtrack into this already very cosmopolitan restaurant.

 |